khchristiansen91-spec/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

-This repository contains four projects demonstrating my cybersecurity skills:
+This repository hosts four independent projects showcasing my hands-on skills in cybersecurity, from policy and threat modelling to Python automation and machine learning.

+## Projects

-1. **Insider Threat Mitigation for VIP Events** – A policy case study focusing on insider threat controls at high-profile events.
-It covers security awareness training, least privilege, anonymous reporting, and continuous monitoring with anomaly detection.
+1. **Insider Threat Mitigation for VIP Events**
+   A case study and security policy framework for protecting high-profile events from insider threats.
+Includes a detailed PDF report and an executive summary.

-2. **HoneyTrap Honeypot** – A lightweight Flask honeypot that simulates a login page, logs connection attempts and user agents, and provides a simple interface to view logs.
-Useful for understanding attacker behavior and logging basics.
+2. **HoneyTrap Honeypot**
+   A lightweight Flask honeypot that simulates a login portal, logs unauthorized attempts, and exposes a `/logs` endpoint for analysis.
+An example of deception and logging techniques.

-3. **Log Anomaly Detection** – A Python demo using synthetic authentication logs to train an Isolation Forest model to flag anomalous user activity.
-Includes log generation, feature engineering, and model training.
+3. **Log Anomaly Detection**
+   A Python mini-project that generates synthetic authentication logs, engineers features, trains an Isolation Forest model, and outputs anomalies.
+Demonstrates how to build ML-based detection pipelines.

-4. **Security Headers Scanner** – A CLI tool that checks a target website’s HTTP response headers (like Content-Security-Policy, Strict-Transport-Security, X-Frame-Options) and reports missing values, highlighting insecure configurations.
+4. **Security Headers Scanner**
+   A CLI tool that checks websites for common HTTP security headers (CSP, HSTS, X-Frame-Options, etc.) and reports missing or insecure configurations.
+Teaches automation and secure configuration verification.

-Each project will have its own directory with a README and, where appropriate, code and configuration files.
+Each project resides in its own directory with a README and the necessary code files.
+See each project’s README for setup and usage instructions.

+## About Me

+Hi, I'm Kristen, a security enthusiast and artist with a passion for blending creativity and technical expertise.
+This portfolio demonstrates my ability to analyze threats, design mitigation strategies, and build practical tools.
+Feel free to explore and reach out if you'd like to collaborate or learn more.

+## Contributing & License

+Contributions are welcome!
+If you find something interesting or want to improve these projects, feel free to open an issue or pull request.

+This work is licensed under the [MIT License](LICENSE).